toptensoftware/cantabile-media-server/readme.md

 8. Send MIDI commands to the server to control media file selection and playback.

-## MIDI Implementation

-The server currently supports the following MIDI events:

-* Program Bank Selection (CC 0 and CC 32)
-* Program Change Events
-* MMC Sys-ex Message for Play, Pause and Stop

-The 16 MIDI channels are supported and each web browser can view a single "channel" (selectable by the drop down on the web page).

-On receiving a program change event, the program number will be mapped to a media file as configured in `programList.txt`.
-Any currently connected displays will be updated to the newly selected media file.

-Send MMC Play, Pause and Stop events to control playback.
-The device Id byte of the MMC message controls which MIDI channel to play/stop.
-0 = all channels.
-1 = MIDI Channel 1, 2 = MIDI Channel 2 etc...

 ## Supported Media Files

 All media files must be natively supported by the browser.
 [See here](https://www.geeksforgeeks.org/html5-video/) for a